Risk Management

 Creating a resilient business

-At CCBJH we have implemented an overarching business resilience program that integrates the ways in which we manage risk and opportunity to enable profitable growth; protect our people and assets; enhance our capabilities to respond in a crisis; and the way we transfer risk through insurance.
+At CCBJH we have implemented a business resilience program that integrates the ways in which we manage risk and opportunity to enable profitable growth, protect our people and assets, enhance our capabilities to respond in a crisis, and leverage insurance to protect us financially.
+Central to our program is having empowered teams that understand and respond with agility to risks and opportunities, adaptable leadership that responds to a crisis, and programs that develop our people and process capabilities to support both a short-term response and longterm resiliency strategy.

 Enterprise Risk Management (ERM) processes

-The cyclic review of our key risks involves an assessment of the likelihood of their occurrence and their potential consequences to confirm our level of exposure and evaluate the strategies to manage them.
-The list does not include all risks that can ultimately affect our Company as there are risks that are not yet known to us, and risks currently evaluated to be immaterial that could ultimately have an impact on our business or financial performance.
-By leveraging our robust risk management program, which is integrated into business routines and evaluates risks against our business and strategic priorities, we remain vigilant to the uncertainty in our operating environment and can react with agility.
-The program enables us to proactively identify new risks and opportunities which enable us to understand threats to our business viability.
+The cyclic review of our key risks involves an assessment of their likelihood of occurrence, potential consequences and speed of onset, and evaluation of the strategies to manage them.
+Our list does not include all risks that could ultimately affect us as there are risks that are not yet known to us, and risks currently evaluated as immaterial that could ultimately impact on our business or financial performance.

 Risk category Description and potential impacts Key mitigations

-Commodity pricing Risk of procurement costs increasing due to fluctuations in exchange rates, raw material shortages, and commodity prices.
+Commodity Cost Increase Significant increase in procurement costs due to fluctuations in exchange rates, raw material shortages, commodity prices increase impact on profitability.

 • Increased cost base